-These establishments can very in what they are called.
-What we commonly refer to as safari parks, wildlife parks, public aquariums and birds of prey centres are all consiered to be 'zoos' under the zoo licensing act if they are open to the public for more than seven days a year.
+These establishments can vary in what they are called.
+What we commonly refer to as safari parks, wildlife parks, public aquariums and birds of prey centres are all considered to be 'zoos' under the zoo licensing act if they are open to the public for more than seven days a year.

 How does zoo licensing work?

 When visiting an animal institution you want to be confident that the institution has high standards of welfare for the animals it looks after.
 Zoos and aquariums in the United Kingdom and throughout Europe are licensed under the EU Zoos Directive.
 Essentially this means that each country develops its own legislation for licensing zoos and aquariums.
 In the UK this legislation is the UK Zoo Licensing Act, which has been in place since 1981 and is still recognised as being one of the most robust licensing systems across Europe.

 How it works

 Under the UK’s Zoo Licensing Act, it is illegal to operate within the UK as a zoo or aquarium without a valid zoo licence.
 Within the UK the definition of a zoo is quite broad and works around two principles:

 1) Any organisation that holds exotic animals (non-domestic livestock)